acjay/taggy/README.md

 1. Bump the version in `build.sbt` as appropriate, and add `-SNAPSHOT` to the end of the version number.
 2. Update the `libraryDependencies` line above in anticipation of the next version.
-3. Use the `sbt publish-signed` task to push snapshots to Maven Central.
+3. Use the `sbt +publish` task to push snapshots to Maven Central.
 4. Update the *Changelog* as noteworthy changes are made.
 5. During the testing period, merge new changes into the `development` branch, so that the `master` branch on Github always reflects the latest version on Maven Central.

 For releasing new versions:

 1. Remove the `-SNAPSHOT` suffix in `build.sbt`.
-2. Publish to Maven Central staging using `sbt publish-signed`.
+2. Publish to Maven Central staging using `sbt +publish-signed`.
 3. Follow [the Maven Central workflow](http://central.sonatype.org/pages/releasing-the-deployment.html) for releasing the next version, logging in to Maven Central Nexus with an account set up with the privilege to publish to [the Open Source Project Repository Atomic Store entry](https://issues.sonatype.org/browse/OSSRH-20964).
 4. Merge `development` into `master` to update the canonical version on Github.